Chicken Tikka Masala made effortlessly in the Instant Pot! This delicious curry is super-rich, creamy, and full of flavor

-- Grill the chicken separately: Although my recipe is a quick version of chicken tikka masala, feel free to take the traditional route if you have some time on hand.
+- Grill the chicken separately: Although this is a quick version of chicken tikka masala, feel free to take the traditional route if you have some time on hand.
 You can marinate the chicken and then grill it in the oven (or barbeque it) instead of cooking the chicken along with the sauce in the Instant Pot.
 Simply add the grilled chicken to the sauce made in the Instant Pot, and simmer in ‘Saute’ mode for 5 minutes.

 - Don't skip cashew nuts: Cashew nuts are used to thicken the sauce and add body and flavor to the chicken tikka masala sauce.
 Soak them in hot water for 15-20 minutes before adding it to the Instant Pot to pressure cook.
 No cashews on hand?
-Use almonds instead or even almond meal (like I used in this Instant Pot Paneer tikka masala recipe) as a replacement to whole cashews.
+Use almonds instead or even almond meal (like I used in this Instant Pot Paneer tikka masala recipe) as a replacement for whole cashews.

 - Avoid the 'Burn' error: While making thick sauces with tomatoes and cashews, the Instant Pot can often trigger the Burn notice.
 To avoid this, make sure you have sufficient liquid in the pot.
-If the sauce is too thick, or if you have not deglazed the pot before pressure cooking, the Burn error might get triggered.
+If the sauce is too thick, or if you have not deglazed the pot before pressure cooking, the Burn error will get triggered.

-More Instant Pot Indian Recipes for you to try:
+More Instant Pot Indian Recipes for you to try

 Instant Pot Chicken Tikka Masala